namwob44/namwob44.github.io/CV.markdown

 	- Aided in preparing ABET accreditation examples and projects.
 * *Graduate Teaching Assistant--Mechanical Engineering--Intro to Robotics*
 	- Guest lecturer for instruction on ROS.
-	- Provided demo projects to facilitate hands-on learning.
+	- Developed and provided demo projects to facilitate hands-on learning.
 	- Assisted students with direction and troubleshooting of their final projects.
 * *Graduate Teaching Assistant--Mechanical Engineering--Advanced Robot Control*
 	- Guest lecturer for instruction on multi-objective optimization.
-	- provided demos to facilitate hands-on learning for techniques used throughout the course in a lab setting.
+	- Provided demos to facilitate hands-on learning for techniques used throughout the course in a lab setting.
 	- Assisted students with direction and trouble shooting of their final projects.

 ## Software and Equipment Skills